LoginVSI/ApplicationScriptsLE/Standard Workloads/GPUBenchmark/docs/README.md

    - Monitors the `*.js` file to ensure it is fully written and stabilized in size before proceeding.

 7. **Parse JS File**
   - Parses the `*.js` file to extract benchmark data.
-   - Adjusts timestamps to UTC based on the specified time offset.
+  - **Automatically measures and corrects clock drift** by contacting the Login Enterprise appliance (reads the HTTP `Date` header and applies a half-round-trip correction), then converts captured local timestamps to server-aligned UTC before uploading.
+No manual `timeOffset` is required.
   - Prepares the data for uploading to Login Enterprise.

 8. **Generate PowerShell Script**
    - Creates a PowerShell script to upload the benchmark data to the Login Enterprise API.